 In 1837, William Barton purchased the springs and surrounding acreage, and named three of the springs for his daughters Parthenia, Eliza and Zenobia.
 The land changed hands several more times throughout the century, providing a site both for bathing and for powering mills on the property.

 Self-made millionaire Andrew Zilker bought the land in 1901.
 He sold 50 acres of land and the springs to the city in 1917, with the proceeds from the sale to go to local education and the land to be earmarked for a public park.
-In later years, he sold the city an additional 300 acre, which became the present-day Zilker Park.
+In later years, he sold the city an additional 300 acres, which became the present-day Zilker Park.

 The city expanded Barton Springs Pool in the 1920s by damming the springs and adding sidewalks.
 The pool has been a popular gathering spot in Austin for locals and visitors alike ever since — even Robert Redford learned to swim here when he was just 5 years old.